SNaishta/Selenium_TestNg_Framework/README.md

 8. Logging libraries Log4j and cucumber reports in place.
 9. Have used dependency Injection to instantiate classes.
 10. SauceDemo website testing, there isn’t any data fetch /loading so have not included any sort of fluent waits.
-11. Used io.github.bonigarcia maven dependency for internally configuring and managing of driver.exe rather having exe files on the framework.
+11. Used io.github.bonigarcia maven dependency for internally configuring and managing of driver.exe rather having exe files in the framework.

 Also, ** Please note: I have not included any configurations for docker or selenium Grid as this framework is only designed to run locally on individual machines.